-- To provide a coherent, structured academic curriculum that builds knowledge sequentially ensuring pupils are ready for the next stage in their learning and know and remember more.
+- To provide a coherent, structured academic curriculum that builds knowledge sequentially, ensuring pupils are ready for the next stage in their learning so that they know and remember more.

-- To give all pupils a wide range of experiences to develop as a confident, resilient, respectful and motivated individuals prepared to be global citizens of the future.
+- To give all pupils a wide range of learning experiences so they grow to become confident, resilient, respectful and motivated individuals who are equipped for life beyond school and who are global citizens of the future.

-We have developed six main curriculum themes that fundamentally underpin our curriculum aims and design.
-These themes encompass our values-based ethos, reflect the strengths of the school and are responsive to the needs of our community and the ever-changing wider world around us:
+We have developed six learner profiles that fundamentally underpin our curriculum aims and design.
+They allow children to take ownership of their achievements, honour their individuality and self-reflect on their next steps.
+These profiles encompass our values-based ethos, reflect the strengths of the pupils and are responsive to the needs of our community and the ever-changing wider world our pupils are living in.

-Our coherently planned academic curriculum is underpinned by our curriculum themes and uses the EYFS or National Curriculum (DfE 2014) as the basis for content and expectations.
+Our coherently planned academic curriculum is underpinned by our learner profiles and uses the EYFS framework and the National Curriculum (DfE 2014) as the basis for content and expectations.
 We have structured this as follows: